LeparaLaMapara/phd_research/README.md

 - **Masked Modeling:** Mask portions of satellite images or reanalysis grids and train the model to predict the missing parts.

 ### **Main Tasks:**
-- **Flood Risk Prediction:** Fine-tune the pre-trained model on labeled data to predict flood occurrence probabilities.
+- **Flood Risk Assemment:** Fine-tune the pre-trained model on labeled data to predict flood occurrence probabilities.
-- **Flood Depth Estimation:** Use the learned representations to predict continuous flood depth values.
+- **Flood Forecasting:** Use the learned representations to forecast continuous flood depth values.

 ## **5. Methodology**
 ### **Data Preprocessing:**